wcm-io-caravan/caravan-rhyme/README.md

     // all observables provided by rhyme are *cold*, i.e. no HTTP requests would have been executed so far.
 ```

-On the server-side, just use the `renderResponseAsync`function from the Rhyme interface, to ensure that the HAL representatio of your server-side resources are rendered asynchronously:
+On the server-side, just use the `renderResponseAsync` function from the Rhyme interface to ensure that your code is not blocking while rendering the HAL representation of your server-side resource implementations:

 ```java
 CompletionStage<HalResponse> response = rhyme.renderResponseAsync(resource);